imfing/hextra/exampleSite/content/docs/guide/latex.md

 weight: 4
 math: true
 ---
-\(\KaTeX\) is used for rendering LaTeX math expressions.
+\(\KaTeX\) is used for rendering LaTeX math expressions by default.
 No manual activation is needed, you can start using LaTeX math expressions in your Markdown content right away.
+To use MathJax instead, set `math.engine` to `mathjax` in your site parameters.

 ## Example